 PRACTICE is a good acronym because it reminds us of mindfulness, exercise, yoga and other practices that can alleviate stress.
 These are the same techniques that are important for court staff and participants to use to develop resilience when faced with repeated exposure to traumatic life stories.
 The acronym used for resilience building in the face of vicarious trauma is ABC:

 Awareness - First, it is important to know the signs and symptoms of vicarious trauma in yourself and in your colleagues.
 This can be accomplished by providing training to court personnel that identifies the stressors, symptoms, and techniques for preventing or addressing vicarious trauma by building resilience.
 This type of training can emphasize that developing these types of reactions to trauma is part of being human and not a sign of weakness.

 Balance - The second aspect of building resilience is the importance of self-care.
 Individuals who are exposed to these daily descriptions and pictures of the trauma experienced by others must learn to set boundaries between their work and private lives.
 To some extent, this can be accomplished by the usual admonitions to get enough sleep, to participate in an exercise program, and to eat a healthy diet.
 Other important techniques include meditation, yoga, and mindfulness training.

-Connection - Because trial judges are typically isolated in dealing with specific cases, it is important to debrief with colleagues who understand the situation.
-When this is not possible, or is not enough, a therapist can provide this type of connection and support.
+Connection - Because clients, lawyers and trial judges are typically isolated in dealing with specific cases, it is important to debrief with colleagues, support systems and those who understand the situation.
+When this is not possible, or is not enough, a coach can provide this type of connection and support.
 Individuals facing this kind of vicarious trauma need to be surrounded by a strong system of supportive relationships.